KXEU: Proposed sale

-Surrender of license
+Planned surrender of license; donation

 On May 26, 2017, the Federal Communications Commission released an order regarding two Consent Agreements reached with Cochise Broadcasting LLC and Cochise Media Licenses LLC to settle multiple violations at ten stations.
 Under the agreements nine licenses, including KFMR's, were to be surrendered.

 Effective December 28, 2017, Cochise Media donated KFMR's license to Hi-Line Radio Fellowship, Inc. The station changed its call sign to KXEU on January 17, 2018.